google/docsy-example/content/en/docs/Getting started/_index.md

 ```
 or later.
 If it is, great carry on.
 If it is not, problems may occur with some functionality in coast.
 Please get in contact using the contacts in the workshop email.

-Take a look at the example pages for more information on
+Take a look at the [example pages](https://british-oceanographic-data-centre.github.io/COAsT/docs/examples/) for more information on specific objects and methods.

-specific objects and methods.
+If you are utilizing COAsT at the National Oceanography Centre (NOC) on Liverpool Servers, kindly access [this link on the NOC Intranet](https://nocacuk.sharepoint.com/sites/DigitalOcean/SitePages/COAsT-Installation-on-Liverpool-Servers.aspx) for additional details.